Azure/Communication/special-order-numbers.md

     - [Port In Form for Denmark](./Forms/ACS-Port-In-Form-Geographic-and-Toll-Free-(Denmark).pdf)

 2) Fill in and sign the form.
-3) Send the filled out form to acstnrequest@microsoft.com
+3) Send the filled out form to acstnrequest@microsoft.com using "ACS Port Request" as part of your subject line
 4) Our Service Desk team will let you know of the next steps and advises you on the port process.

 *PLEASE NOTE:* You need to have an [eligible Azure Subscription and Resource](https://docs.microsoft.com/azure/communication-services/concepts/telephony-sms/plan-solution#azure-subscriptions-eligibility) to be able to port numbers.